-2.1 Economically unrelated stock pairs
+2.1 Economically unrelated stock pairs and same industry stock pairs

 Pairs of economically unrelated stocks are the focus of this study.
 Each stock whose return we are interested in predicting ("target stock") is matched with multiple economically unrelated stocks ("unrelated stocks") as follows.
 For each target stock in our sample each week, we identify all other stocks that do not have the same Fama-French 30 industry classification.
 We then determine the industry code for each stock and retain only those stocks (unrelated stocks) that are from industries that show zero dollar value of inputs/outputs between them and the industry of the target stock in the most recent BEA survey.
 We thus make sure that we are considering only stock pairs that have no industry or cash flow links between them.
-We recognize that despite these precautions, there still could be some more subtle economic relations between any two firms, so in
+We recognize that despite these precautions, there still could be more subtle economic relations between any two firms, so in our robustness checks we exclude any stock pairs that have significant unexpected earnings correlations over our sample period (see Section 6.2).